adam-calderon/Website-Server/content/authors/admin/_index.md

 title: Adam Calderon
 ---

-Adam Calderon is an aspiring psychologist with an M.A. in Psychology in Education from Columbia University.
-He has been named a Fulbright Scholar at the Hungarian Academy of Sciences, an APA Psychology intern at the United Nations, and an NSF REU fellow.
-He is interested in utilizing machine learning to promote an informed, data-driven approach to explain, predict, and treat mood and anxiety-related disorders.
-He is also interested in emotion dynamics, mindfulness, and neuroimaging.
+Adam Calderon is a second-year Ph.D. student in clinical psychology at The Pennsylvania State University.
+His research is focused on better understanding the dynamic relationship between anxiety and mood disorders, with a particular interest in psychometrics, computational modeling, and formalized psychological theory.

-Currently, Adam holds a dual appointment as a measures researcher for Owl, a digital health company, and a research assistant in the Anxiety, Stress, and Prolonged Grief Program at NYU Grossman School of Medicine.
+Adam was a Fulbright Fellow at the Hungarian Academy of Sciences, an APA Psychology Fellow at the United Nations, and a current Bunton-Waller Scholar at Penn State.
+Adam received a B.S. in behavioral neuroscience at Quinnipiac University and an M.A. in Psychology in Education at Columbia University.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Adam Calderon_CV.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Adam_Calderon_CV.pdf" "newtab" >}}CV{{< /staticref >}}.